quii/learn-go-with-tests/maps.md

 }
 ```

-We can get rid of the magic error in our `Search` function by bringing it up
+We can get rid of the magic error in our `Search` function by extracting it
-into a constant.
+into a variable.
 This will also allow us to have a better test.

 ```go
 t.Run("unknown word", func(t *testing.T) {